 on which the Royal Tunbridge Wells Town Forum will give comment in due course.

-Transport Strategy in RTW
+Air Quality in RTW

 This is the RTW Town Forum's submission for the Transport Plan, a component of the Local Plan.

 Since 2012, the RTW Town Forum has contributed to consultations about the TWBC Transport Plan 2012-26

 and Cycling and Parking strategies and KCC's Active Travel Strategy.

 It has produced its own Town Centre Transport Plan and

 proposals for a Green Network of active travel routes.